 These three commented examples will describe the basic setup of the tool: a description of the HTML page elements used by 3DHOP, the standard interface elements, and the loading of 3d models inside the viewer.

-These three commented examples will describe more complex configuration of the 3D scene: how to setup and configure the trackball, compose a complex scene by rotating/scaling/translating 3D models, and set visibility/transparency/color of the 3D models inside 3DHOP.
+These four commented examples will describe more complex configuration of the 3D scene: how to configure the trackball, compose a complex scene by rotating/scaling/translating 3D models, customize visibility/transparency/color of the 3D models, and setup advanced camera and lighting parameters inside 3DHOP.

 These five commented examples will describe the components and functions of 3DHOP that are used to interact with the user: how to animate the trackball, create and use clickable hotspots, take measurement and picking points on the 3D scene, use the sections.